- Introduction

 6. Return to the Secure Email Threat Defense setup page.
 Click Review Policy.

 Secure Email Threat Defense imports domains with email capabilities from your Microsoft 365 tenant.
-Import your domains so you can apply automated remediation to specific domains.
-Secure Email Threat Defense treats newly imported domains differently depending on whether you have the Apply auto-remediation to domains not in the domain list box checked or unchecked:
+Go to the Configuration > Mail flow configuration > Domains panel to import your domains so you can apply automated remediation to specific domains.
+Secure Email Threat Defense treats newly imported domains differently depending on whether you have the Unlisted domains setting on or off:

-■If Apply auto-remediation to domains not in the domain list is checked, auto-remediation is applied to any new domains that are imported.
+■If the Unlisted domains setting is Apply policy to domains not listed above, your policy is applied to any new domains that are imported.

-■If Apply auto-remediation to domains not in the domain list is unchecked, auto remediation is not applied to any new domains that are imported.
+■If the Unlisted domains setting is Do not apply policy to domains not listed above, your policy is not applied to any new domains that are imported.

 Manual Import